jkmnt/falcon-url/README.md

 # falcon-url

-This is an extension to the [Falcon](https://github.com/falconry/falcon) web framework for all of us missing Flask-like `url_for`.

-Despite being a REST-first framework, Falcon is good for traditional HTML too.
-Even JSON endpoints occassionaly need to return hyperlinks.
-Lack of `url_for` really makes the URL composition cumbersome and error-prone.
+You like the [Falcon web framework](https://github.com/falconry/falcon) but miss the `url_for`?
+Miss no longer!

-`falcon-url` provides a custom router and a few classes representing URLs and routes.
+`falcon-url` provides a custom router and a few URL-representing classes.
-Router subclasses the Falcon's default one, augmenting a few methods.
-Routing decisions are still handled by the Falcon.
+The router really just adds a few methods to the stock one, so the core routing is unaffected.

 # Installation

-falcon-url is not on PyPI yet.
+`falcon-url` is not on PyPI (yet).
 Download and install it locally.

 # Basic usage

-If you just want to upgrade your existing project:
+If you just want to upgrade an existing project:

 ```python
 from falcon import App, Request, Response